dannybarto/Group_5_Final_Project/README.md

 - Is there a type of location, in which crime is the highest. (ex. residential vs. commercial, etc)
 - How much violent vs. non-violent crime is there?

-To be clear we are not necessarily looking to predict future crimes rather we are trying to give insight and indentify areas of focus to help the CMPD reduce crime rate.
+To be clear we are not necessarily looking to predict future crimes rather we are trying to give insight and indentify areas of focus to help the CMPD reduce crime rate

 ## Data Sources

-Our primary source of information is the <a href= "https://data.charlottenc.gov/" rel="noopener noreferrer"target="_new"> City of Charlotte Open Data Portal</a>
+Our primary source of information is the [City of Charlotte Open Data Portal](https://data.charlottenc.gov/) {:target="_blank" rel="noopener"}

 We looked at the CMPD Incident report data primarily.
 This data set was so vast, that we decided to break this into 3 different tables for our analysis.
 To view these tables, you can access them by the below link as they were too large to upload to GitHub.